Actors and actresses from the 90s: See these legends serve iconic looks

 Well, aside from being #couplegoals with his wifey Sarah Michelle Gellar (more on her later), he’s also done a bit of voiceover work and was a producer & director for the WWE (yes, the wrestling organization!).
 Why the fuck not, Freddie?
 You do you.

 Mario Lopez a.k.a.
 A.C.
 Slater was the ultimate swoonfest of Bayside High.
 Not only was he the hottest hunk of Saved by the Bell, but he’s actually managed to stay within the spotlight by transitioning from acting to hosting.
 Since the 90s, he’s gone on to host everything from America’s Best Dance Crew to The X Factor.
 Oh yeah, and he basically hasn’t aged.
 At all.
+He continues serving looks from the 90s to now.

 James Van Der Beek